 Constellation is based in upstate New York as a wine company but is better known today for its beer and spirits.
 It owns Modelo as well as the U.S. rights to Corona beer and has a full range of liquor brands including Svedka Vodka, Casa Noble Tequila and Black Velvet Canadian whiskey.

 Constellation is a heavy advertiser and is strongest in the U.S. market, where it has 11% of the in-store wine market and over one-third of its sales.
-The company brings about one-third of revenue to the net income line, which meant $746 million in net income on $2.05 billion of revenue during the quarter ending in May.
-Sales were up 25% between 2015-2018 and 16 of 23 analysts following the stock rate it a buy.
+The company brings more than one-third of revenue to the net income line, which meant $3.4 billion of net income on $8 billion of revenue during the quarter ending in February.
+Sales were up 25% between 2015-2018 and 13 of 19 analysts following the stock rate it a buy.

 If you still want a pot stock, however, Constellation is a pot stock.
 It has agreed to buy 35% of Canopy Growth (NYSE:CGC), the Canadian marijuana grower with 30% of that country’s market share as it prepares for legal recreational sales.